Comprehensive Dreamweaver Tutorial

 Huft, that’s a long one.
 You’ve learned the basics of creating a website with Dreamweaver.

-In this Dreamweaver tutorial, you learned how to create a site from scratch, as well as using default templates; preview it for mobile devices and publish a website on a server.
+In this Dreamweaver tutorial, you learned how to create a site from scratch, as well as use default templates; preview it for mobile devices and publish a website on a server.